 - Other duties and responsibilities articulated in the Rules of Professional Conduct

-At the request of our providers, titles of legal ethics courses that have been previously approved for professional responsibility credit include:
+Titles of legal ethics courses that have been previously approved for PR credit include:

 - Let’s Get Technical: Digital Security Ethics for Law Firms